ctcl-bregis/lysine/README.md

 </div>

 # Lysine
-Lysine is a preprocessor scripting language for webpages meant to replace Sass and Less in my projects.
+Lysine is a preprocessor scripting language for webpages meant to replace Sass in my projects.
+Lysine also contains a Markdown file processor inspired by Comrak with extra features.

 ## Name
 The name is based on the mechanism of action of the medication, lisdexamfetamine.
 An analogy would be: Lisdexamfetamine; lysine markup is metabolized by red blood cells; is compiled into dextroamphetamine; CSS.